Chapter 8 : In Due Time

 “What are you doing in my cabinet?”

-My hands fell away, and I saw him, still so young, black hair combed flat against his head, wide brown eyes refuting his tightly-clenched jaw.
+My hands fell away, and I saw him, still so young, dark hair combed flat against his head, wide brown eyes refuting his tightly-clenched jaw.
 The shape of the face was correct, though his cheeks would lose their baby-fleshiness in a few years.
 Not too many.
 He was already sprouting, his movements uncertain of his new-found height.

 But it was not the sight of him that struck me hardest.
 He was a sight to behold at this age, a sort of Puritanical precociousness ingrained into every line of his form from the too-large feet and hands to the twitching muscles of his face.
 He was unlike anyone I had ever known before, so many contradictions rolled into a single, extraordinary person.